glegoux/browsing-history-shell/README.md

 ## Motivation

 Everybody knows the command `history` to show the command bash history.
 Why is there not a history for browsing ?
 Personnaly, when I am into a server with SSH connection, I always forget where I was before, in what working directory.
-I advise you to put in your prompt also the current working directory with `\w` or `$PWD`.
+I advise you to put into your prompt (for instance `PS1="\u@\h:\w \\$ "`) also the current working directory with `\w` or `$PWD`.

 This is only for `Bash Shell` (but it's easy to adapt for a Shell Bourne `sh` or others ...).
 See that with `cat /etc/passwd | grep $USER` or `echo $SHELL` to know that.